Ar Tonelico: Melody of Elemia: Soundtrack

 The soundtrack of the game was mostly composed by the members of the Gust Sound Team - Akira Tsuchiya, Ken Nakagawa and Daisuke Achiwa, who are best known for composing music for Gust's Atelier series.
 Haruka Shimotsuki, Takashige Inagaki and Akiko Shikata also contributed composition for several of the songs and Hymns in the game.
 As well as the choral Hymns, the soundtrack features a variety of musical genres ranging from rock, electronica, industrial and rap to ethnic, acoustic, orchestral and folk styles.
 Each Reyvateil has their own singer (who is different from their voice actor in both Japanese and English versions) who performed their Songs and Hymns: "Aurica": Haruka Shimotsuki, "Misha": Akiko Shikata, "Shurelia": Noriko Mitose and "Claire": Yūko Ishibashi.

 The music of the game was released across three albums: a 2-disc original soundtrack and two Hymmnos Concert CDs.
 The Hymmnos Concert CDs contained all the Hymns and songs which were absent from the OST.

 Other media

-There have a variety of media releases for Ar tonelico, including soundtrack CDs, drama CDs, an OVA, and manga.
+There have been a variety of media releases for Ar tonelico, including soundtrack CDs, drama CDs, an OVA, and a manga.